Mahefa-MaH/goodbadecode/zig_programming.md

-**Title:** Zig vs. C: Memory Management Contrast
+**Title:** Zig vs. C: Memory Management Strategies Compared

-**Summary:**  Zig's compile-time memory management, via `alloc` and `defer`, offers improved safety and performance predictability compared to C's manual memory handling with `malloc` and `free`, which is prone to leaks and dangling pointers.
+**Summary:**  Zig's built-in memory management features, like `alloc` and `defer`, offer improved safety and reduced boilerplate compared to C's manual memory handling, which is prone to errors like memory leaks and dangling pointers.
+Zig's compiler enforces stricter rules, leading to more robust code.

 **Good Code (Zig):**